SunSpecOrangeButton/pyoblib/docs/README.md

 Usage
 -----------------
-A series of shell scripts are availalble to assist with development, packaging, etc....
+A series of shell scripts are available to assist with development, packaging, etc....
 Their state is preliminary but they can be used to get started.

 * cli.sh: Runs the CLI before it is packaged.
 * dist-cli.sh: Packages the CLI into a single file executable.